(This is part of the series ‘D&D: Chasing the Dragon.’ Read more from the home page.)

 But D&D is not a neutral system.
 There’s no such thing.
 Every single game that has ever been made has the values of its designer baked into the rules.
 Every mechanical stroke was put there to serve some purpose, with some particular play experience in mind.
 All you need to do is listen to the game, put yourself in the designer’s shoes, and then ask yourself why they would’ve done this or made that.
 After all, the designer is doing the same thing in reverse: they imagine people playing their game a certain way, and design accordingly to make that happen.

 Tabletop RPGs may seem above all that, with the way they allow players to narrate freely.
 They have a way of making players believe that they’re in control of the experience, not the designer.
 But tabletop RPGs are no different at all.
 They have rules like any other game, and they were made by a designer who had a vision of play.
 You can still look to the parts of play where it makes sense to leverage the rules, indeed to the very format of the game, and you can see the designer having their say, informing the play experience.

 So when you see a system where the purpose of a Strength score is to bend bars and force doors as well as carry a lot of things, you can infer that the value is on breaking, entering, and looting.
 When you see that the same system requires a secretive, all-powerful DM, you can infer that an important part of that role is to put things to loot behind all those doors.
-It’s simple – all you need to do is stop focusing on what you’re doing and what rules you don’t use.
+It’s simple – all you need to do is stop focusing on your intended experience and what rules you do and do not use.
 When you let the system speak uninterrupted, it will tell you plain as day what it’s all about, if only you’ll listen.